UniStuttgart-VISUS/libbenchlab/README.md

 # libbenchlab
 A native C/C++ library for the [ElmorLabs BENCHLAB](https://benchlab.io/) telemetry system.
 The implementation of this library is directly derived from the [C# implementation](https://github.com/BenchLab-io/BENCHLAB.BENCHLAB_Core) used by the official tool.

+This library was designed for the [Power Overwhelming project](https://github.com/UniStuttgart-VISUS/power-overwhelming).

 ## Building the library
 The library is self-contained and can be built using CMake on Windows.
 Support for Linux is under development.